Our privacy notice

 On this page

-We know privacy notices can often be long and complicated.
-In this notice, we provide short summaries of the key things you need to be aware of.
-We believe in transparency, so also provide expandable sections on this page with more information about our specific practices.
+We know privacy information can feel complicated.
+In this notice we provide short summaries of the key matters you need to be aware of.
+This page also has expandable sections with more specific information about our practices.
+Where our services have specific privacy practices, we link you to a separate page with additional information you can read alongside this notice.

 Collecting your information

-• information about your injury
+• details about your injury

-• your general practitioner (GP)
+• your GP

-• your treatment provider
+• your employer.

 Jane makes a claim for tennis elbow and believes this has occurred through their work tasks.
 Before we make a decision to cover Jane’s claim, we’ll ask them if we can collect further information from their doctor and their employer.
 This is because tennis elbow is a gradually occurring condition and we can only cover this type of injury when it has occurred as a result of their paid employment.